dipakbariya/StockMarketPrediction/README.md

 The volatile nature of the stock market has equal chances for earning money and losing money as well.
 But if the situation can be predicted, investors can make a profit or minimize their losses.

+>Actually, when a piece of news comes in the market, people start talking about and give their positive or negative opinions that show their sentiments.
+That can be used by the sentiment analysis experts to predict the movement of the stock market or particular stock of a company.

 On June 2015, 2016 debt negotiations between Greek Govt and its creditors borke off abrubptly.
 Large market movements as a concequence of political and economic headlines are hardly uncommon, liquid markets are most suspectable to swing when the news breaks.
 Using VIX as a proxy for market volatality, we investigate how macroeconoic headlines affect the changes.
 Here, we predict equity market value using tweets from major news sources, investment banks and notable economists.